syuzannaharutyunyan7/company_data_search_service/README.md

 * Some data is missing or incomplete, because after getting results I have got missing parts in the data.
 * Parsing company details needs careful handling
 * I have difficulty with scraping because officers and persons list is not scraped correctly and even in the H2 database writing the query and selecting them nothing is printed.
+* My program first get the user search then check cache and database if it is not found then it scrapes the websute convert the html into object and saves into database.
+The problem that I got that it was not getting anything, then I have noticed that officers and persons in the code are not scraped added this part to make them to loop over them, for (Element el : doc.select("li")) {
+            String text = el.text().toLowerCase();
+  but no response, and I think that something in the logic is not correct.

 ---